 Marlbank Forest is a small group of forests that includes the Cladagh Glen and the Marble Arch National Nature Reserve.
-It forms part of the UNESCO Marble Arch Caves global geopark.
+The forest is part of the UNESCO Marble Arch Caves global geopark.

 At the head of the gorge, accessible by a linear path, the River Cladagh emerges from the rocks through a spectacular feature which gives its name to the site.
 This path forms part of section 1 of the Cuilcagh Way as well as being part of the Ulster Way.
 Visitors can use this route to access the Marble Arch caves.

-To arrange a special event or activity in this forest, you should apply in the first instance to the Recreation Manager, Forest Service NI at Inishkeen House.
+To arrange a special event or activity in this forest, you should contact the Recreation Manager, Forest Service at Inishkeen House.

 Such activities may include sporting events or educational visits.